kletobias/p2022/_posts/2026-02-02-2025-the-year-of-toy-agents.md

 ## Where this actually leaves us

-Despite all of this, I'm not pessimistic about AI.
+Despite all of this, I'm not pessimistic about AI.<br>
 Quite the opposite.

 Last year showed me that: